-The second Cenote is Jardin del Eden: This Cenote is an open Cenote and has an adventurous feel, it's also less tourity than other cenotes near by with amazing spots to dive and cliffs to jump off from.
+The second cenote is Jardin del Eden: This cenote is an open cenote and has an adventurous feel.
+It's also less touristy than other cenotes nearby, with unusual spots to dive and cliffs to jump off from.
 It's perfect for divers and groups as there's a grill with burgers and hot dogs being grilled daily available for purchase.

 10. Cenote Azul

-Thanks for reading my personal list of my favorite cenotes in the Yucatan.
-I had so much fun putting this list together, mostly because I fell madly in love with the natural beauty of these sink holes.
+Thanks for reading the list of my favorite cenotes in the Yucatan.
+I had so much fun putting this list together, mostly because I fell madly in love with the natural beauty of these sinkholes.
 There are so many cenotes in the Yucatan!
-Did I miss your favorite one? leave a comment below.
-Would love to check it out one day... 'till next time!
+Did I miss your favorite one?
+Leave a comment below.
+I would love to check it out one day... thanks for reading!